MLOps-essi-upc/MLOps2023Course-demo/docs/fastapi-demo.md

 We can now create a simple API.
 To do this, we create a new file called [`api.py`](../src/app/api.py) in the `src/app` directory.
 In this file, we will create a FastAPI application and three endpoints:
 - `/` will be the root endpoint, which will return a welcome message;
-- `/models` will return a list of the available models;
+- `/models` will return a list of the available models and their metrics.
+Optionally, we can use the query parameter `type` to filter the models.
 - `/models/{type}` will return the prediction of the model specified in the path parameter.

 Since the `/models/{type}` endpoint receives a payload specifying the features of the flower, we will create a Pydantic